Fully-Managed Windows Cloud Servers

 Typically the options offered in a Datacentre control panel are: reboot, power cycle or re-format the hard drive and re-install the operating system from scratch.
 They don’t offer the ability to change the administrator password if it is lost.
 Some virtual server providers have the option to take regular snapshots of the server which can then be restored but this is an additional charge.

-Many providers of physical and virtual servers offer KVM-Over-IP or Console Access which means a separate device, plugged into the server’s keyboard, mouse and video ports can be accessed remotely so it’s just like you are sitting in front of your own server and can watch the boot process.
-You don’t typical have the ability to boot the server from your own DVD image so this is not as useful as it first sounds.
+We like to choose providers of physical and virtual servers that offer KVM-Over-IP or Console Access which means a separate device, plugged into the server’s keyboard, mouse and video ports can be accessed remotely so it’s just like you are sitting in front of your own server and can watch the boot process.
+You can also have the ability to boot the server from your own DVD image.

-So be prepared for the worst to happen by regularly backing up any unique data.
+In any case, you should be prepared for the worst to happen by regularly backing up off-site any unique data.
 If you can’t tolerate any downtime because of a failed server then get multiple servers, all capable of independently providing the services you need.
 For our Email Smarthost service we have 6 servers in datacentres in London, Maidenhead, Antwerp, Seattle and New Jersey with 2 on standby in Dallas and Chicago and we’ve had 10 years of uninterrupted service.